-The total timeline for Regulatory process is 4-8 weeks and for Ethics committee is about 4-6 weeks.
+The total timeline for the Regulatory process is 4-8 weeks and for the Ethics committee is about 4-6 weeks.

 Export of Biological samples

-Recent changes in Indonesian regulatory for Medical Devices
+Recent changes in the Indonesian regulatory for Medical Devices

 - The significant change noticed in this new regulation is the approval timeline.
 MoH has paved way for quicker registration processes in Indonesia by reducing the evaluation time.
 Besides, MoH will be no longer be issuing hard copy certificates.